 - Establish an open reporting culture where people can voice their concerns about any issue related to integrity.
 For the worst case scenarios, there should also be the possibility to enter into contact, even anonymously, with a neutral third party that can treat the case in a professional way.
 No retaliation should be tolerated for anyone honestly questioning a situation or behavior that needs some careful thoughts.

-What are the advantages for an SME to have such a policy?
+What are the advantages for SMEs to have such an integrity policy?

 When you and your team have properly embraced this subject, there are many advantages: